nirajmahajan/Visualising-CNNs/README.md

 ## Training Method

-I have used the vgg16 architecture as the skeleton for all experiments.
+We have used the vgg16 architecture as the skeleton for all experiments.
 All the layers after the conv-5 are replaced by a Global Average Pooling and a Single Linear Layer.

 <p align="center">
   <img src="https://github.com/nirajmahajan/Visualising-CNNs/blob/master/images/mod_vgg16.png" width="600" height="350" />